plone/training/docs/plone-deployment/intro.md

 A secondary wish was to have a full GitLab CI/CD setup documented.
 With GitLab's option to self-host, and adding a bit more digital autonomy on the runner, a fully 'stand alone' Plone deployment pipeline was the new goal.

-Cookieplone has reached traction in the community, has excellent documentation now on both docs.plone.org and on its own documentation at <https://plone.github.io/cookieplone/>, and got a major update this year with interesting new features.
+Cookieplone has reached traction in the community, has excellent documentation now at both <https://6.docs.plone.org/> and in its own documentation at <https://plone.github.io/cookieplone/>, and got a major update this year with interesting new features.

 Combined with the insight that we have a grey area between local development setup and 'serious' deployment setup, the idea was to do a 'show and tell' training instead of trying to provide an interactive training this year.